From playing rugby to taking up cricket – Connecting the nuts and bolts of Plimmer’s journey

 “It has been a hard six months with some of our results, but the way she has been able to bring the group back, believing in our skills, and what we are doing is good enough, has been massive for our team,” she observed.

 Plimmer’s words of praise are vindicated by New Zealand’s fine showing in the T20 World Cup.
 The White Ferns have qualified for the last-four of the tournament.
-Next up for New Zealand is the dangerous West Indies side.
+New Zealand’s next encounter is against the dangerous West Indies side.
 On a positive note, New Zealand might have a slight advantage, considering the conditions in Sharjah.

 As the interview neared its conclusion, the discussion veered towards Plimmer’s hobbies outside of cricket.
 She told, “I very much like going outside.
 Obviously, a lot of girls know me as (someone) who walks around a bit, experiencing nature.”